egovernments/DIGIT-UI-LIBRARIES/flutter/README.md

 ![radio](https://github.com/egovernments/DIGIT-UI-LIBRARIES/assets/137176770/23bd8fc9-1c44-485c-861d-cd443cc43661)

 ### Toggle Buttons
-A list of toggle buttons enabling users to select option with a specified callback also having mouse down and hover effect.
+The Toggle Buttons component in Digit UI Components presents a list of interactive toggle buttons, providing users with the ability to select a option.
+Each button is equipped with callbacks for both mouse-down and hover effects, ensuring a responsive and engaging user interface.

         DigitToggleList(
             toggleButtons: [